Japanese researchers confirm coronavirus testing in sewers as possible outbreak warning system

 Japan is modifying its testing strategy as it braces for a possible second wave of infections.
 The health ministry reported yesterday that antibody tests of almost 8,000 people indicated a 0.1% infection rate in Tokyo, 0.17% in Osaka, and 0.03% in rural Miyagi Prefecture.

-Also yesterday, the health ministry approved the use of antigen tests to confirm negative cases rather than repeated polymerise chain reaction (PCR) tests.
-Antigen tests, produced in Japan by a subsidiary of Miraca Holdings Inc (4544.T), deliver results in 10-30 minutes, compared with up to six hours for a PCR test.
+Also yesterday, the health ministry approved the use of antigen tests to confirm negative cases rather than repeated polymerase chain reaction (PCR) tests.
+Antigen tests, produced in Japan by a subsidiary of Miraca Holdings Inc, deliver results in 10-30 minutes, compared with up to six hours for a PCR test.